 If you eat plenty of iron-rich foods then select a multivitamin that does not contain iron as you will absorb all that you need from your food.

 Iron Supplements Dose

 The EU RDA for iron is 14 mg for adults, while the US DV is 18mg.
 The upper safe level for long-term use from supplements is just 17mg per day.
-Higher doses are prescribed for short-term use when iron-deficiency is confirmed, and are best taken under medical supervision.
+However, much higher doses are prescribed for short-term use when iron-deficiency is confirmed (eg 200mg ferrous fumarate providing 65mg elemental iron).
+These higher doses of iron are best taken under medical supervision.

 Image credits: vkuslandia/shutterstock; avarand/shutterstock; @ccfoodtravel/flickr

 Hi Doc.
 My iron went from 111 to 34, while taking 2 iron pills a day.
 The doc bumped me up to a third and my iron went up to 66 after two months.
 She just took me off all of the iron supplements.
 Won’t my iron just tank again?
 I’m a vegetarian.
 Seems weird that she would take me off of it after it had dropped so much while I was on it.
 That’s why I’m not a doctor.

 Hi Netti, Do ask your doctor if you are concerned as they will have a reason for doing this.
 In the meantime, ensure your diet is optimal for iron sources, and perhaps take a supplement designed for vegetarians that includes iron.
 Plant based liquid supplements are available.
 Best wishes, Sarah B

 I have been prescribed iron tablet.
 It was absolutely fine until the first full dose finished.
 When I start taking the 2nd package..
 I started getting nauseated after taking them and bitter taste in my mouth.

 This has happen before as well and I stopped taking them.

 Does anyone else have this problem?